 Additionally, there is nothing to guide the direction for the pier, which means they might not be installed straight.
 So how will they support your home?

 Because of these and other reasons, very few companies will recommend this kind of approach.

-We Repair Settling Foundations in Alabama, Tennessee, and Georgia!
+We Repair Settling Foundations in Alabama, Tennessee, Georgia, Mississippi!